-In response to these data, the Chicago STEM Pathways Cooperative was formed, with Project Exploration serving as the backbone organization to this collective effort.
-In 2015, the Cooperative was selected to join the STEM Funders’ Network STEM Learning Ecosystems initiative, an effort aimed at galvanizing cities across the U.S. that are building STEM learning ecosystems.
-Currently 37 STEM Learning Ecosystems exist, placing the STEM Co-op in a nationwide network of cities and organizations committed to expanding STEM learning and workforce opportunities.
+The Cooperative was selected to join the STEM Funders’ Network STEM Learning Ecosystems initiative, an effort aimed at galvanizing cities across the U.S. that are building STEM learning ecosystems.
+The STEM Co-op joins in a nationwide network of cities and organizations committed to expanding STEM learning and workforce opportunities.

 Today, the STEM Co-op is a collaborative effort aimed at addressing inequities in the STEM learning landscape for all youth along the learning continuum, early childhood to career.

 Its work is guided by the premise that access to high-quality, in-school and out-of-school STEM experiences can provide a strong foundation for success in adulthood and support civic, college, and work readiness (Banks et al., 2007; Bevan et al., 2010; Fenichel & Schweingruber, 2010; Krishnamurthi et al., 2014; National Research Council, 2009; National Research Council, 2015).

 The STEM Co-op represents sectors throughout the city, including civic institutions, OST program providers, Chicago Public Schools, colleges and universities, STEM corporation and business industry leaders, funders, government entities, and existing learning networks.